School travel planning

 - Improved safety of pupils due to less traffic

-- Less congestion around the school and in the local community
+- Less congestion around schools

 - Less pollution around the school and local area

 - Healthier pupils as a result of active travel such as cycling and walking

 - Improvements to cycling and walking routes, such as safer places to cross the road

 - Improved bike storage at schools through local authority grants and government funding

 - Improved journey reliability